-Mawazo’s 2020 PhD Scholars Programme is now open for applications!
-The PhD Scholars Programme is a one-year, non-residential fellowship open to all African women pursuing PhDs in East Africa.
+Mawazo’s PhD Fellowship Programme is now open for applications!
+The PhD Fellowship Programme is a one-year, non-residential fellowship open to all African women pursuing PhDs in Africa.

 Eligible Countries: Citizens from any African country

 Field of Study: In 2023, the Mawazo Fellowship Programme will support up to forty (40) women pursuing their PhD studies at accredited universities across Africa.
 While all eligible PhD students are more than welcome to apply, they encourage applications from those working in the following thematic areas:

 - Agriculture and Food Security

 - Climate Change, Natural Resources, and the Environment

 - Energy and Engineering

 - Gender, Rights, and Governance

 About the Award: The PhD Scholars Programme is a one-year, non-residential fellowship where PhD Scholars receive a research grant worth up to $5000 to support their research, a travel grant worth up to $2000 for conference travel, and a training grant worth up to $500 for ongoing training.
 Scholars also benefit from professional and leadership skills trainings provided by Mawazo and our partners, research and editorial support, as well as mentorship and networking opportunities.
 This programme is designed to amplify our Scholars’ research and position them as the next generation of leading experts, thinkers, and innovators who are finding homegrown solutions to local development challenges